 Another way password managers help at work is by controlling and storing shared passwords.
 To be clear, it is always a better practice to use dedicated user accounts for each employee.
 In the case of a Windows domain, for example, you should never share accounts.

 However, many businesses have some technology that does not support a multi-user environment, yet operationally requires multiple users.
 A password manager allows you to securely distribute shared passwords and remove access to those passwords if an employee leaves or changes roles.

 If you are using 1Password: You can create multiple shared vaults.
 These vaults can be shared with all or some of your team’s users.
 When sharing vaults, keep in mind that those who have access will have access to all passwords.

 Password best practices

-We hear about “password best practices” often:
+We hear “password best practices” often.
+These are things like:

-- Avoid reusing passwords between accounts
+- Avoid reusing passwords across accounts

 - Use hard-to-guess passwords